salvatoremark/mxs-block-party/readme.md

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

-== Not intended for production ==
+Not intended for production.
 This block served as a personal learning project, a practical exercise in building custom blocks.

-== Description ==

-This plugin contains a set of Gutenberg blocks built in my pursuit to learn WordPress block development.

 === Blocks Included ===